Information for parents

 • the skills assessed at each year level and in each performance band.

-For more information about NAPLAN, please contact your child’s school directly.
+For more information about NAPLAN, please contact your child’s school.